lixin-source/lixin-source/README.md

 ### Hi there 👋 I'm Xin Yi (she/her/hers).

-⚡ I am a junior at Brooklyn College studying Computer Science.
+⚡ I am a junior at undergraduate studying Computer Science.

 🔭 I’m a Break Through AI fellow and a former Developer Student Club Lead at BMCC!